luerhard/academic-pandoc/main.md

 ## Table of Contents

-The table of contents can be activated by setting `titlepage: true` in the header of `main.md`.
+The table of contents can be activated by setting `toc: true` in the header of `main.md`.
-To deactivate it, set `titlepage: false`.
+To deactivate it, set `toc: false`.

 ## Tables {#sec:tables}